The Hudson Foundation

 Given the lack of a public application process, success in securing funding from The Hudson Foundation appears to depend on:

-• Geographic location: Strong preference for organizations operating in Wisbech and District
+• Geographic location: Strong preference for organisations operating in Wisbech and District

 • Alignment with charitable purposes: Focus on relief of the aged and infirm, with flexibility for other local charitable causes

-• Established relationships: The foundation's significant ongoing support for the Alan Hudson Day Treatment Centre (established 1998, with over £225,000 pledged for expansion in 2022) suggests sustained relationships with beneficiaries
+• Established relationships: The foundation's significant ongoing support for the Alan Hudson Day Treatment Centre (established 1998, with the Hudson Foundation as primary donor for the £275,000 expansion project) suggests sustained relationships with beneficiaries

-• Local community impact: Organizations serving the Wisbech community and surrounding Fens area
+• Local community impact: Organisations serving the Wisbech community and surrounding Fens area

-• Trustee awareness: Since grants are awarded at trustee discretion, trustees must be aware of the organization and its work
+• Trustee awareness: Since grants are awarded at trustee discretion, trustees must be aware of the organisation and its work

 Key Takeaways for Grant Writers